ministryofjustice/staff-infrastructure-smtp-relay-server/README.md

 ### Prepare the variables

 1. Clone this repo to a local directory.
-1. Generate `.env` file with the required values for the environment automatically using make script:
+1. Generate `.env` file with the required values for the environment automatically, run:
 ```bash
 make gen-env
 ```